2021-2022 Global Undergraduate Exchange Program

-The Global Undergraduate Exchange Program (Global UGRAD) provides a diverse group of emerging leaders with a scholarship for one semester of non-degree academic study at a U.S. college or university.
-The program is sponsored by the U.S Department of State’s Bureau of Educational and Cultural Affairs, and open to undergraduate students from all world regions.
+The Global Undergraduate Exchange Program (Global UGRAD) provides a diverse group of emerging student leaders with a scholarship for one semester of non-degree academic study at a U.S. college or university.
+The program is sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State, and aims to recruit undergraduate students from underrepresented backgrounds who have not had other opportunities to study in the United States.
 Successful applicants can expect an in-depth exposure to U.S. society, culture, and academic institutions, as well as opportunities to enhance their professional skills.

 The Global UGRAD Program does not assist with credit transfers between participants’ host and home institutions.
 Any credit transfers are the sole responsibility of the participants.